-The development of specialist cleansers reduced the appeal of cold cream as a cleanser as well.
-Starting with liquefying cleansing creams that were introduced in the 1920s, alternative skin cleansers for different skin types and specific skin problems appeared on the market, further diminishing the use of cold creams.
+The development of specialist cleansers also reduced the appeal of cold cream as a cleanser as well.
+Starting with liquefying cleansing creams introduced in the 1920s, alternative skin cleansers for different skin types and specific skin problems increasingly appeared on the market, further diminishing the use of cold creams.

 Also see: Liquefying Cleansing Creams